Nunavut Qiviut Yarn

 ARCTIC HARE QIVIUT LACE YARNS

 Nunavut Qiviut began experimenting with Arctic hare qiviut yarns in 2017.
 It is debateable whether or not Arctic Hare have qiviut because they are not dual-coated; instead, the animal is covered with a uniformly alabaster white coat of ultra-soft fluffy fur.
 Nunavut Qiviut calls the fur Arctic Hare qiviut because the fibre is as fine and as soft as muskox and Arctic fox qiviut.
 Amazingly, Arctic Hare has no winter fat reserves and relies solely on fur for insulation.
-Traditional Inuit knowledge is that if one tries to live on Arctic Hare protein alone, starvation would follow due to a lack of fat.
+Traditional Inuit knowledge is that if one tries to live on Arctic Hare protein alone, starvation will follow due to a lack of fat.
 People with a diet of Arctic Hare must supplement the diet with fat or risk survival.

 Arctic Hare Qiviut Yarn is 30% Arctic hare, 50% superfine merino, and 20% silk blend.
 This blend behaves like a superfine merino lace yarn.
 Arctic Hare qiviut is pure white, so it is an even whiter, brighter colour than the Arctic Fox yarn.
-It must compared side by side to appreciate how whiteness of the Arctic Hare Yarn.
+It must be compared side by side to appreciate the whiteness of the Arctic Hare Yarn.
 Arctic Hare Qiviut Lace Yarn knits and dyes the same as Arctic Fox Qiviut Lace Yarn.

 Nunavut Qiviut Dyes

 Pure muskox qiviut dyes into deep jewel tones because it has a natural brown colour.
 Nunavut Qiviut does not bleach or de-pigment its valuable pure muskox qiviut to obtain brighter colours, because this can damage or weaken fibres.
 Blends with superfine merino and silk allow for lighter tones while maintaining the qiviut fibre quality.
+Nunavut Qiviut uses Greener Shades dyes which are metal-free and organically certified.

 We have experimented with dying our Arctic Fox and Arctic Hare Qiviut Lace Yarn and both accept any colours very well.
 There is so much demand for the natural white colour that we do not produce dyed yarns except for custom orders.